-The detailed characterization outlined in Figure 2 allows us to pick the best CNT out of the ten CNTs for building a nanotransistor with chemical functionality.
-Using dc-EFM (Figure 2a), we identified the locations of all CNTs in a large area scan, providing a road map for engineering.
-With ac-EFM (Figure 2b) we identified desirable CNTs with low contact resistance (no sudden drop in voltage at metal-CNT contact) and an absence of natural defects (no sudden drop in voltage along length of CNT).
-Finally, using SGM methods (Figures 2c and 2d), we identified CNTs with a semiconducting response.
+Figure 3 allows us to pick the best CNT out of the ten CNTs for building a nanotransistor with chemical functionality.
+Using dc-EFM (Figure 3a), we identified the locations of all CNTs in a large area scan, providing a road map for engineering.
+With ac-EFM (Figure 3b) we identified desirable CNTs with low contact resistance (no sudden drop in voltage at metal-CNT contact) and an absence of natural defects (no sudden drop in voltage along length of CNT).
+Finally, using SGM methods (Figure 3 c,d), we identified CNTs with a semiconducting response.

 The most desirable CNT for building a nanotransistor is one with low contact resistance, no natural defects, and a uniform semiconducting response along its length.
-The CNT labeled 10 in Figure 2b satisfies these criteria, and is singled out for further experimentation.
+The CNT labeled 10 in Figure 3b satisfies these criteria, and is singled out for further experimentation.